 BayLUG, the Bay Area LEGO Users’ Group, had its second in-person, indoor club meeting since the pandemic started on October 8th in San Leandro.
-It was our annual meeting to celebrate the club’s anniversary, but that was somewhat muted as our club president was out sick with COVID-19.
-I was anxious about the in-person meeting, but I went and even took my N95 mask off to eat once or twice.
+I was anxious about the in-person meeting, but I went anyway, and even took my N95 mask off to eat once or twice.
 Not everyone was as paranoid as I was, but as far as I know, nobody got sick from attending the meeting which is the important thing.
 Anyway, it was great to see and hang out with other humans again, which is pretty novel for me these days, despite having all my shots.
 I am looking forward to more such gatherings in the future.

 Our meeting at the church in San Leandro was changed at the last minute to being a “tailgate meeting” in the parking lot (like the one in April) due to the rise of new COVID-19 variants and concerns of several members (including me) about the safety and ableism of holding indoor events.

 This past Saturday April 30th I attended my first meeting of balug since the start of the pandemic.
 We’ve had plenty of online meetings over Zoom and the club has had at least one other meeting in person before (also outdoors) but this was the first one I have attended.

 This past weekend I attended the annual BayLUG anniversary meeting in San Leandro, CA. It is the club’s 21st year, but we had a big celebration last year for the 20th and this year it was more like a regular meeting.
 We had a Halloween themed contest and lots of people brought models to show.
 My photos from the meeting can be seen here or on Flickr (click any photo to go to the album).

 Continue reading “BayLUG October 2019 Meeting”